Kermer/Godot/README.md

-# Note
+## Note
-This tutorial was made around the times of Godot 2, which means that there may be a better ways of doing things now (e.g RPC for networking).
+Tutorials were made around the times of Godot 2, which means that there may be a better ways of doing things now (e.g RPC for networking).

 ## Code Snippets
 Be sure to check them out.
 You never know what you can find there ;)